A Moorish fort with one toe in the warm waters of the Morocco’s Atlantic coast

 Oualidia, a small fishing village on Morocco’s Atlantic coast, is famed for its shocking pink flamingos and bountiful oyster farms.
 The hotel itself, perched on the edge of the ocean, is ideally positioned for a relaxing escape off the beaten track.
 Settle into a grass-roofed cabana on the beach to enjoy the hotel’s landscaped grounds and boundless ocean views drenched in sunset reds every evening.
 Thanks to its lagoon topography, temperatures in the summer rarely exceed 26 degrees while, in the winter, they never drop under 12.
 The hotel is just over two and a half hours’ drive from Marrakech, two hours from Casablanca and two and a half hours from Essaouira.

-A member of Small Luxury Hotels of the World, all rooms are decidedly opulent.
+All rooms are decidedly opulent.
 Each has been carefully designed with natural materials effortlessly blending with the surrounds.
 The ceiling is formed from oleander timber, the walls from stone and the floors from ancient marble while private terraces feature seawater Jacuzzis.
 Painted wooden furniture and architectural detailing finalise a distinctly Moroccan feel while complimentary non-alcoholic mini-bars, free WiFi and plasma TVs ensure that guests are not without creature comforts.

 Thanks to its location, La Sultana enjoys first pick of the region’s excellent seafood.
 Specialties include sea perch cooked in a salt crust, lobster and Oualidia’s famous oysters.
 The Bouillabaisse is particularly good.
 However, this being Morocco, expect a full complement of expertly grilled meats.
 There’s also daily cooking class where guests can learn traditional Moroccan culinary techniques.
 Alternatively, escape for a private lunch on the hotel’s pier to the backdrop of the lapping waves.